vachhanidhyey/llm_intercept/README.md

 A proxy server that intercepts and stores calls to large language models (LLMs) for building fine-tuning datasets for small, efficient models.
 Perfect for training compact models like [Liquid AI's LFM2 series](https://huggingface.co/collections/LiquidAI/lfm2-686d721927015b2ad73eaa38) (350M to 2.6B parameters) using data from larger models.

-Works with any OpenAI-compatible API including OpenRouter, OpenAI, Azure OpenAI, and local LLM servers.
+Works with any OpenAI-compatible API including OpenRouter, other API providers, and local LLM servers.

 ## Features

 - 🎯 **Ready for fine-tuning** - Automatically formats conversations with assistant responses for direct model training
 - 🔄 **OpenAI-compatible API** - Drop-in replacement for OpenAI API clients
-- 🌐 **API agnostic** - Works with OpenRouter, OpenAI, Azure OpenAI, Ollama, and any OpenAI-compatible endpoint
+- 🌐 **API agnostic** - Works with OpenRouter, llama.cpp (llama-server), and any OpenAI-compatible endpoint
 - 📊 **Request logging** - Stores all requests and responses in SQLite database
 - 🌊 **Streaming support** - Full support for SSE streaming responses
 - 🔧 **Function calls** - Supports OpenAI function calling and tools